xbeat/Machine-Learning/README.md

 Retrieval-Augmented Generation (RAG) combines information retrieval with text generation.
 This presentation focuses on two key retrieval techniques: sparse and dense vector tools, implemented in Python.

+## Types of Recurrent Neural Networks and Their Applications

+Types of RNNs: An Overview

+Recurrent Neural Networks (RNNs) are a class of neural networks designed to process sequential data.
+They come in various architectures, each suited for different tasks.
+In this presentation, we'll explore four main types of RNNs and their practical applications.

 ## Next Token Prediction and Diffusion with Python

 Introduction to Next Token Prediction and Diffusion